PS-Wizard/School/FYP/academics/lit_review.typ

 === History Heuristic
 The History Heuristic tracks how often a move causes a beta cutoff across the entire search tree.
 Generally, this is done by maintaining a table indexed by `[from_square][to_square]`, incrementing the score each time that move causes a cutoff.
 Unlike killers, history is *global across all depths and positions* and thus captures broader patterns about which moves tend to perform well.
 The history heuristic is often applied to sort the remainder of the non-capture moves after other ordering schemes like killer moves have been applied @marsland[p.12] @parallel_chess_searching[p.39].

+== Selective Search Extensions
+These are mechanisms used in game-tree searching to strategically increase the search depth of certain moves, beyond the fixed depth. @marsland[p.3].
+The primary purpose of selective search extensions is to shape the game-tree so that "interesting" positions are explored more thoroughly and uninteresting ones aren't.
+Shannon categorizes this as a *type B* strategy. @shannon_1950_programming[p.13].
+However, these extensions need to be controlled as the tree can explode in size if done too frequently or extensively. @parallel_chess_searching[p.43]

+=== Check Extensions
+Checks are the most forceful type of move, as they limit the responses from the opponent.
+The rationale behind check extension is that, if an opponent is in check, it is reasonable to assume that it might lead to a check-mate, as such extending this might be beneficial.
+And since the opponent's responses are limited, it's not too computationally expensive.
+As such, check extensions are the most common type of extension heuristic.
+Check extensions differ from quiescence search in that they occur during the main alpha-beta search before the depth limit is reached, while quiescence search happens after the normal search depth is exhausted and continues until the position is tactically quiet.
+@parallel_chess_searching[p.42]

+=== Pawn Pushes
+In this mechanic, the search is extended if the pawn is near promotion, typically when a pawn is moved to the 7th (for white) or 2nd (for black) rank.
+Passed pawns advancing to these ranks create significant threats that can drastically alter the evaluation, making deeper analysis necessary to assess promotion threats and defensive resources accurately.
+This should optimally be added to quiescence search itself if possible. @parallel_chess_searching[p.43] @marsland[p.8]

+=== Singular Extensions
+This extension focuses on situations where the best move is very clear or forced.
+The engine performs a reduced-depth search excluding the best move candidate; if all alternative moves fail significantly below the current best move's value, the best move is considered "singular" and the search is extended.
+This identifies tactically or strategically forced moves that warrant deeper analysis. @parallel_chess_searching[p.10] @bijl_2021_exploring[p.13]

+=== One Reply Extensions
+When a position has only one legal move (or one non-losing move), the search is extended since the response is forced.
+Since there are no alternative moves to consider, extending the search incurs minimal computational cost while ensuring forced sequences are analyzed completely.
+This helps resolve tactical lines where the opponent has no meaningful choice. @parallel_chess_searching[p.42]

+== Pruning Techniques

 #pagebreak()
 #bibliography("refs.bib", style: "harvard-cite-them-right")